nllfy/lib-csh/README.md

 # lib-ssn

-lib-ssn is a library that makes networking and security easiesr in c
+lib-ssn is a library that makes networking and security easier in c

 ---